wix-incubator/wixmedia-python/images.md

 wixmedia-python SDK
 -------------------
-Wixmedia Image Manipulation
+Image Manipulation
 ===========================
-Wixmedia provides web developers a versatile infrastructure for image manipulations easily accessable through Wixmedia's RESTful Image API.
+Wix Media Services provides web developers a versatile infrastructure for image manipulations easily accessable through its RESTful Image API.

-In addition, Wixmedia offers the following Python wrapper, which provides easier access to the Image API (by automatically generating Wixmedia URL requests).
+For more details about Wix Media Services images RESTful API, you are welcome to browse our documentation [here](https://github.com/wix/wixmedia-python/blob/master/images

-For more details about Wixmedia RESTful API, you are welcome to browse our documentation [here](https://github.com/wix/wixmedia-python/blob/master/README.md).
+_restfull_api.md).

-## Wixmedia Image Manipulation Usage ##
+## Usage ##

 ### Uploading files ###

-It’s easy to upload files using the Wixmedia Python Library.
+It’s easy to upload images using the Wixmedia Python Library.
 For example:

 ```python